PROFILES // Mark.Antonia

 This profile marks the third in our series, I cannot begin to express how much we appreciate the support and time that each one of these people has taken to answer questions and share their insight.
 Each and every profile I have featured is a person I have admired near or from afar and all members of this crazy love club.

-Tonight we feature Antonia one half of the incredibly talented Mark Antonia, a floral artist who works with dried goods to create artificially inspired works which can be found featured in the most beautiful stores, homes and weddings of Auckland city.
+Tonight we feature Antonia, one half of the incredibly talented Mark Antonia, a floral artist who works with dried goods to create artificially inspired works which can be found featured in the most beautiful stores, homes and weddings of Auckland city.

 Let's start at the beginning, can you tell me a bit about who you are and what it is that you guys do.

 I’m Antonia and I’m half of Mark Antonia, a creative business up in Kingsland, Auckland.
-We have two smudgy cats and crazy creative life.
+We have two smudgy cats and a crazy creative life.
 Our business is mostly known for our dried flowers and candles throughout the country.
 We met at University, both studying, we got married and now our baby is our joint business.

 Your past projects are a bit of a "who’s who" what a list!
 Did you always imagine dried flowers would be this well received in New Zealand?

 Haha, are they, I’ll take that as a very nice compliment, in modesty.
 I always dreamed of that but totally did not expect to be as well known and work with some of the most amazing clients and companies.
 I have been so lucky myself with my flower side of the business, I’m pretty proud to have my dried arrangements and work so appreciated.
-I did, however, feel like dried flowers were due to dominate again, I love the beauty of fresh flowers but dried flowers are so more beautiful and last for evermore.
+I did, however, feel like dried flowers were due to dominate again, I love the beauty of fresh flowers but dried flowers are so much more beautiful and last for evermore.

-What sparked the revival, I'm guessing its a new take on what I imagine has been a ritual of sorts for generations?
+What sparked the revival, I'm guessing it’s a new take on what I imagine has been a ritual of sorts for generations?
 Can you tell me how you fell in love with the process?

-I feel like with most design industries, it’s akin with fashion and so for, so naturally there's a cycle of trends which spin the popularity spin.
+I feel like with most design industries, it’s akin with fashion and so forth, so naturally there's a cycle of trends which spin the popularity spin.
 It’s totally a revival and the past dried work I find in the dusty old books of the past.
 But I love the modern twist of it.
-I use dried flowers and I love cottage style but I am more known for my spin of the use of dried flower, I see my work more as sculptural and lasting, they have an architectural quality and a jewellers patience with the delicacy of my arrangements, yes every berry, leaf of flower is glued neatly to re-create mother nature as my friend called it once, I like that comparison.
+I use dried flowers and I love cottage style but I am more known for my spin of the use of dried flower, I see my work more as sculptural and lasting, they have an architectural quality and a jeweller’s patience with the delicacy of my arrangements, yes every berry, leaf of flower is glued neatly to re-create mother nature as my friend called it once, I like that comparison.

 Forgive me if I'm wrong but I feel as though there is a slightly anti bridal movement going on at the moment, a minimalist comeback to the excess that weddings have become, do you guys feel like your customer is often this person in some way or another?